 - Magnesium oil.

-It is a cool oil, which is great for rubbing on your legs at night to help combat jumpy leg syndrome (when you can’t keep your legs still when relaxing).
-For anyone suffering from sensitive skin, this may not be suitable for you as it leaves behind a salty residue that can make the skin feel quite itchy.
+It is a cool oil, which is excellent for rubbing on your legs at night to help combat jumpy leg syndrome (when you can’t keep your legs still when relaxing).
+This may not be suitable for anyone suffering from sensitive skin as it leaves behind a salty residue that can make the skin feel quite itchy.

 - Magnesium salt baths.